-You can learn how to prevent head lice infestation if you understand how it occurs in the first place.
 Although some people think you can get head lice from being in the mere presence of an infested person, head lice to do not fly or jump.
-You must come in direct contact with a louse for it to transfer to your head.
+Lice will crawl very quickly from one hair strand to another.
+The best way for preventing head lice is to avoid having any direct contact with them.

 Common ways head lice are spread include: